JetBrains/kotlin-web-site/docs/topics/lombok.md

 If you call such declarations from another module, then you don't need to use this plugin for the compilation of that module.

-The Lombok compiler plugin does not substitute [Lombok](https://projectlombok.org/), but it helps Lombok work in mixed Java/Kotlin modules.
+The Lombok compiler plugin cannot replace [Lombok](https://projectlombok.org/), but it helps Lombok work in mixed Java/Kotlin modules.
 Thus, you still need to configure Lombok as usual when using this plugin.
 Learn more about [how to make the plugin seeing Lombok's config](#using-the-lombok-configuration-file).